 - The episode where they camp in the backyard.

 Angelica: We ran away cause we were scared of Satchmo.

 Didi: Stu, this isn't Manitoba, it's our backyard.
 The kids'll be fine.
-Just forget about them, and soon it will be morning, and we can all go on with our lives!
+Go to sleep, and soon it will be morning, and we can all go on with our lives!

 Stu: Yeah, I guess you're right.
 Good night.

 (light goes off, then comes back on)

 - When Tommy spends the weekend at Chuckie's house.
 After Tommy wakes him up over and over again to say something innocuous like "I'm glad I'm staying at your house," Chuckie finally has enough:

 Chuckie: WHAT?!
 Tommy, what?!
 I'm trying to sleep!

 Tommy: Oh, I was just thinking about green Jell-o.

 Chuckie: I don't know, Tommy.
 Just go to sleep!